SenthilShelke/ReactNativeFractalApp/README.md

 # ReactNativeFractalApp
-An app developed in React Native with the Skia graphics library that displays the Mandelbrot set
+This is an app developed in React Native that displays the Mandelbrot set using the Skia graphics library with the ability to zoom in and out of it.